aimacode/aima-glossary/glossary.md

 ## mind-body problem
 ## minimax
 ## minimax decision
+**minimax decision** is the optimal choice which leads MAX to the state with the highest minimax value and leads MIN to lowest minimax value.
 ## minimax search
 ## minimax value
+The **minimax value** of a node in a game tree is the utility (for MAX) of being in the corresponding state, assuming that both players play optimally from there to the end of the game.
 ## minimum description length
 ## minimum slack
 ## minimum-remaining-values